gatsbyjs/gatsby/docs/docs/css-modules.md

 ---

 ## CSS modules and Gatsby
 Gatsby works out of the box with CSS Modules.
+Here is an [example site that uses CSS modules](https://github.com/gatsbyjs/gatsby/tree/master/examples/using-css-modules).

 ## What is a CSS module?
 Quoting from